 The first Georg Jensen flagship store was a wooden cabinet.
 A replica of it hangs proudly on the wall of the Georg Jensen silversmith workshop (called a smithy) just by the entrance, inviting those who enter to learn the full story of the brand.
 The original cabinet sits at Designmuseum Denmark.
-In the smithy, few intricate silver jewelry pieces are pinned inside the clear-doored cabinet, representing first items Georg Jensen himself made and sold on busy squares to passers-by in 1904.
+In the smithy, few intricate silver jewelry pieces are pinned inside the clear-doored cabinet, representing the first items Georg Jensen himself made and sold on busy squares to passers-by in 1904.

 Jensen, who trained as a goldsmith and then as a sculptor, found instant success selling his work in Copenhagen.
 After the jewelry came hollowware: silver teapots, milk jugs, sugar bowls, and other hollow service ware.
 Soon, he set up the smithy where silversmiths work to this day.